ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 11. Intellectual property / licensing

-Per the [OpenSSF Charter](https://charter.openssf.org/), which is binding on this WG and takes precedence over anything below.
+The [OpenSSF Charter](https://charter.openssf.org/) is binding on this WG and takes precedence over anything below.
 All contributions, regardless of content type, require a Developer Certificate of Origin sign-off.
 Each Technical Initiative selects its own license per content type, from the options the OpenSSF Charter permits:

 - Code: Apache License 2.0 or the MIT License.
 - Data: any Community Data License Agreement (CDLA).